Norwegian oil and gas output falls as workers begin strike | Headlines

 Members of the Lederne trade union on Thursday voted down a proposed wage agreement that had been negotiated by companies and union leaders.
 They turned down a pay rise of between 4% and 4.5%, compared with a hike of 3.7% agreed under a framework deal between Norway's main employee and employer organisations in April which sets the benchmark for wage talks in Norway.

-Norway's other oil and gas labour unions have accepted the wage deal and will not go on strike. ($1 = 9.9762 Norwegian crowns) (Additional reporting by Victoria Klesty; Editing by Jason Neely, David Clarke and Alison Williams)
+Norway's other oil and gas labour unions have accepted the wage deal and will not go on strike. ($1 = 9.9762 Norwegian crowns) (Additional reporting by Victoria Klesty; Editing by Jason Neely, David Clarke, Alison Williams and Barbara Lewis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)